cdisc-org/DataExchange-ODM-LinkML/docs/SourceItem.md

       range:IDREF

-      When referencing another ODM document it is necessary to have values for the MetaDataVersionOID and StudyOID attributes. '
+      When referencing another ODM document it is necessary to have values for the MetaDataVersionOID and StudyOID attributes.'
     domain_of:
     - SourceItem
     range: oidref
   Name:
     name: Name
-    description: 'Provides a way to connect an argument to a parameter when SourceItems are inputs to methods.
-It allows the name used in the programming code in the method description to make it easier to trace the use of the value. '
+    description: Provides a way to connect an argument to a parameter when SourceItems are inputs to methods.
+It allows the name used in the programming code in the method description to make it easier to trace the use of the value.
     comments:
     - 'Optional